johnrhageman/dbt_model_parser/README.md

 * Run `source venv/bin/activate` to switch to your newly created environment
 * Run `pip install -r requirements.txt` to install the required libraries
 * Make sure your models are compiled in your dbt project by running `dbt compile`
-* Pass in the filename of a compiled model file to generate a column spec
+* Pass in the filename of a compiled model file to generate a column spec and a default test to create if needed
-    * Example: `python3 dbt-model-parser.py --model /Users/johnhageman/code/rigup/dbt/sample_project/target/compiled/my_new_project/example/production_user.sql`
+    * Example with a test: `python3 dbt-model-parser.py --model /Users/johnhageman/code/rigup/dbt/sample_project/target/compiled/my_new_project/example/production_user.sql --default-test unique`
     * Example Output:
 ```yaml
 models:
   name: production_user